backdoer/warehouse/README.md

 Input will be collected until either you input a value of `0` or you reach 20 pegs, whichever comes first.

-If a gear sequence is found for your peg input, the size of the first gear in the sequenc will be returned as a fractino: [a, b] where the size of the gear is a/b.
+If a gear sequence is found for your peg input, the size of the first gear in the sequence will be returned as a fraction: [a, b] where the size of the gear is a/b.
 If no sequence is found, [-1, -1] will be returned.

 ## Next things on the horizon